 Turns out I was doing it wrong by trying to promote Clickbank stuff on Traffic Swarm but The Bum Marketing guy, Travis Sago was definitely doing it right.
 He knew his target market (people surfing for credits on Traffic Swarm wanted a way to get free traffic to their sites) and he put his site in front of that audience.

 Getting on Travis Sago’s list was a major turning point for me.
 I learned a twist on what I had learned from Brad Callen, a simple way to use SEO to make money but by using other people’s websites.
-Websites like Blogger, Squidoo, Ezinearticles and Hubpages – any site that let you sign up with a free account and allowed you to submit content.
+Websites like Blogger, the now defunct Squidoo, Ezinearticles and Hubpages – any site that let you sign up with a free account and allowed you to submit content.

 I tried it for a while with Squidoo and Blogger but something was still missing.
 I was doing it but I was probably targeting broader keywords even though Travis taught to look for low-hanging fruit.
 I wasn’t getting traffic or sales but I pushed forward and Travis had a way of connecting with you that I got excited every time I got an email.